 The town is centered around the main square, where you can find the buses to Agios Nikolaos and Plaka.
 If you head to the beautiful lagoon, Elounda’s harbour, known as the Gulf of Korfos, you will pass many popular tavernas and exclusive seafood restaurants overlooking the bay.

-Elounda boasts a couple of important archeological sites of Cretan history, The Sunken City of Olous, and the Venetian fortress on Spinalonga island (also known as The Island or Leper Island).
+Elounda boasts a couple of important archeological sites of Cretan history, The Sunken City of Olous, and the Venetian fortress on Spinalonga island (The Island or Leper Island).
 Olous was an ancient Greek city from the Minoan age.

 Kolokytha Beach, Windmills Poros Elounda, Monastery of Aretiou are other things to look at if you have more time in Elounda.
 It isn’t far from the city of Agia Nikolaus, and it’s a great base for hiking as it’s surrounded by a network of donkey paths.